-When your staff receives patrons money increase the legal responsibility of the sale.
+When your staff receives patrons’ money increase the legal responsibility of the sale.
 The staff must develop the ability to understand the needs of the patrons while controlling what they want.
-The caring for the patron creates the opportunity for your staff to develop patron trust and safety.
+Caring for the patron creates the opportunity for your staff to develop patron trust and safety.
 Your staff actions are always made in good faith by accepting the responsibility to care.
-“HAP” is the staff ability to help, assist, and protect patrons with preventative checks.
+“HAP” is the staff able to help, assist, and protect patrons with preventative checks.

 The trained SCAB ability by your staff of patrons is used in fulfilling a legal duty to care.
 The managers and staff must all learn and develop preventative observation and intervention skills.
 The younger staff can learn from older experienced staff on how to interact in problem situations.
-Staff interactions prevent the opportunity of patron’s risk taking.
-Your staff attentive intervention skills create safer social environments.
+Staff interactions prevent the opportunity of patron’s risk-taking.
+Your staff’s attentive intervention skills create safer social environments.
 The use of house policies by all staff educates patrons to develop self-care.
-The patron immediate communication of observed risky behaviors stops patron problems from occurring.
-The employee’s ability to listen and use intervention skills prevents unwanted patron risk taking.
-Patrons learn to trust bartenders acts and delivers care for all patrons.
-The staff always reminds patrons to plan ahead for the safe transportation before the drinking of alcohol starts.
+The patron’s immediate communication of observed risky behaviors stops patron problems from occurring.
+The employee’s ability to listen and use intervention skills prevents unwanted patron risk-taking.
+Patrons learn to trust bartenders’ acts and deliver care for all patrons.
+The staff always reminds patrons to plan ahead for safe transportation before the drinking of alcohol starts.
 The patron’s preventative planning reduces hidden dangers.
 The safety skills used by your staff are continual and ongoing with patron interventions, observations, and experiences.

 Staff must repeat house policy often to patrons.
 Staff must be caring and observant of the needs of the customers.
 Problem drinkers come back to the caring servers and bartenders that they trust.
 Caring is a special duty.
-Serving patrons needs and caring can be a joy to your staff, “Be aware and always care”.
-The staff great experience of having returning patrons “that come back to revisit”, comes from their trust they have created.
-Staff must take the time to care for patrons needs, control their wants.
+Serving patrons’ needs and caring can be a joy to your staff, “Be aware and always care”.
+The staff’s great experience of having returning patrons “that come back to revisit”, comes from the trust they have created.
+Staff must take the time to care for patrons’ needs, control their wants.